AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/definitions-pti-dates.md

 ---
 content-type: reference
 navigation-topic: workfront-navigation
-title: Overview of the Project, Task, and Issue dates in Adobe Workfront
+title: Overview of the Project, Task, and Issue dates in [!DNL Adobe Workfront]
-description: Overview of the Project, Task, and Issue dates in Adobe Workfront
+description: Overview of the Project, Task, and Issue dates in [!DNL Adobe Workfront]
 feature: Get Started with Workfront
 exl-id: 3808200f-a573-4c39-8965-b254f69c893c
 ---
-# Overview of the Project, Task, and Issue dates in Adobe Workfront
+# Overview of the Project, Task, and Issue dates in [!DNL Adobe Workfront]

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: consider expanding on this article with ALL dates for PTIs - Hand off dates, Approval Dates, etc) </p>